Rolex Sea-Dweller: Rolex Sea-Dweller Deepsea variant

+In 2022, the third-generation Deepsea model reference 136660 was introduced.
+It also uses the Calibre 3235, a redesigned folding clasp that omitted the ‘fliplock extension link’, an 8% enlarged date wheel and window, and slimmer bezel ring.

+A solid yellow gold version of the Deepsea with model reference 136668LB (lunette bleu) was introduced in 2024, featuring a blue dial and blue bezel and weighing in at 322 grams.

 Rolex Sea-Dweller Deepsea Challenge variant

 In November 2022 Rolex introduced the Rolex Oyster Perpetual Deepsea Challenge Sea-Dweller (reference 126067), a commercial full ocean depth capable watch with an official depth rating of 11000 m.
 This watch represented in its launch year the most water resistant mechanical watch in serial production.
 To obtain this official depth rating, the watch is tested to a depth of 13750 m to offer the 25% safety reserve required by the ISO 6425 divers' watches standard.